saumyasinghal747/imperichat/README.md

  Most importantly, you'll get to know your classmates.

-Later, you can also flag an assignment as "help me" or "ask me if you need help" so other classmates know who they can help or ask for help.
+Later, you will also be able to flag an assignment as "help me" or "ask me if you need help" so other classmates know who they can help or ask for help.
  ### About the name